joecombopiano/resume-generator/README.md

 3. Go to the "Scale" setting and select custom.

-4. How update the scale of your resume until it fits on a single page.
+4. Update the scale of your resume until it fits on a single page.

 5. Print